 Application Specific Information: Java information: Exception type: Bus Error (0xa) at pc=0000000081120069.

-NOTE: This occurs even when Java is installed.
+NOTE: These crashes occur even when Java is installed.

-Fortunately for consumers, the runtime solution we have created for SUNRISE Contacts does not appear to have these bugs (we are currently testing one of the bugs with the introduction of the auto-updating clock function).
-The problems are more specifically targeted toward developers running FileMaker Pro 13 and 14 Advanced.
+Fortunately for consumers, the runtime solution created for SUNRISE Contacts 2015 does not appear to have these bugs (we are currently testing one of the bugs with the introduction of the auto-updating clock function, and so far it is stable enough).
+Only the developers' FileMaker Pro Advanced.app version 13 (up to version 13.0v4) has them as far as we can tell.
+So the problems are specifically targeted toward developers running FileMaker Pro 13 Advanced.

-NOTE 1: There are more bugs introduced into FileMaker Pro 13.
-For example, the GetNthRecord() function does not work after the 157th record, displaying data as a '?'.
+As another example of a bug, the GetNthRecord() function does not work after the 157th record, displaying data as a '?'.
 This is despite the FileMaker Pro 13.0v4 updater where Apple claims it has "Addressed an issue where, under certain conditions, calculations may incorrectly evaluate to '?' ".
-SUNRISE has notified FileMaker, Inc. (the branch of Apple, Inc. handling all issues relating to the FileMaker Pro product).
+SUNRISE has notified FileMaker, Inc. (the branch of Apple, Inc. handling all issues relating to the FileMaker Pro product) at least twice in a period of 12 months.
 The representative has accepted this bug report and allegedly was sent to their product development team.
-As of FileMaker Pro 15.0.3, the problem is not fixed.
+As of FileMaker Pro 14.0v6, the problem is not fixed.

 Is Apple being anti-competitive in the contacts management market?

-Unless Apple fixes all the bugs identified by FileMaker developers and stops removing useful features of previous FileMaker Pro versions such as the web publishing option, then the only way to explain this is by stating that some form of anti-competitive practice is being employed by the company.
-All because Apple is worried about the way in which FileMaker developers can provide alternative solutions that can by-pass Apple's own servers through the familiar "push technology" currently in use on Apple's own free apps.
+But why?
+Simply because Apple is worried about the way FileMaker developers can provide alternative solutions that can by-pass Apple's own servers through the familiar "push technology" currently in use on Apple's own free apps.
 Apple wants to see the personal data being transferred between OS X Macintosh computers and iOS devices.
-The company needs this information for marketing purposes, to control software piracy, and to secretly look into and gather business confidential information in order to give Apple the edge in the business world.
-Any other reason?
-We can be sure Apple will find one just to justify its efforts to monopolise the contacts management market on a Mac.
+The company needs this information for (alleged) marketing purposes, and to control software piracy.
+At a deeper level, it can help Apple to secretly look into business confidential information.
+It is here where Apple can get the edge in the business world.

-To learn more of the efforts by develops to notify FileMaker, Inc. about these problems, read this document.
+To learn more of the efforts by developers to notify FileMaker, Inc. about these problems, read this document.

 Another security issue for FileMaker developers

-In addition to this, if developers want to use the new data encryption option in FileMaker Pro 13 (which can help to address the security holes such as the Data Viewer security bug), Apple expects developers to leave their Admin account for developing the software intact so as to enable other users to crack the developer's password using tools such as FileMaker Password Recovery, thereby ensuring developers cannot make a profit in selling secure solutions to consumers.
+In addition to this, if developers want to use the new data encryption option in FileMaker Pro 13 (which can potentially help to address the security holes such as the Data Viewer security bug), Apple expects developers to leave their Admin account for developing the software intact for this encryption method to work.
+However, it also enables other users to crack the developer's password using tools such as FileMaker Password Recovery, thereby ensuring developers can never really make a profit in selling secure solutions to consumers.

 Registration Name: Any User